 Exams: There will be 3 exams, including the final.
-All exams will be necessarily cumulative, because material from the beginning of the course forms the foundation for what comes next.
+All exams necessarily will be cumulative, because material from the beginning of the course forms the foundation for what comes next.
 That said, the primary focus of each exam will be on the most recently covered material.